jaantollander/masters-thesis/content/30_monitoring.md

 Due to various issues, we had to modify the monitoring client during the thesis.
 These changes affected the analysis and required significant changes in the analysis code and methods.
 We explain the initial and modified versions of the monitoring client.
-Subsection \ref{backfilling-initial-entries} explains how to backfill initial entries to the database.
+Subsection \ref{handling-initial-entries} explains how we detect and handle initial statistics entries.
 Subsection \ref{ingest-server} explains how the ingest server processes the data from the monitoring clients and inserts it into the time series database.

 The thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.